UNLV student dies following frat's amateur 'fight night' event; family seeks answers

 LAS VEGAS, Nev. — A University of Nevada, Las Vegas (UNLV) student died following a fraternity's amateur "fight night" event and now his loved ones are seeking answers.

-Attorneys shared a statement on behalf of Nathan Valencia's family on Friday, saying they are heartbroken and asking for privacy as they grieve.
+Attorneys shared a statement on behalf of the family with KTNV on Friday, saying they are heartbroken and asking for privacy as they grieve.

 "We will leave no stone unturned to determine how a 20-year-old ended up in a school-sanctioned amateur fight that cost him his life," the statement reads in part.